sandersn/manual/Typescript-for-Haskellbros.md

 Notes:

 1. Function syntax includes parameter names.
-This is pretty weird!
+This is pretty hard to get used to!

     ```ts
     let fst: (a: any, d: any) => any = (a,d) => a;